google/earthengine-community/tutorials/beginner's-cookbook/index.md

 ```javascript
 var variableName = ee.ContainerType(value);
 ```
-A container (in the form ee.variabletype) is used to wrap up a native javascript object type so that Google's server can recognize its structure and perform operations on it
+A container (in the form ee.variabletype) is used to wrap up a native javascript object type so that Google's server can recognize its structure and perform operations on it.

 ###  Centering map
 ```javascript